topoftheyear/QR-Alarm-Clock/README.md

 ## Getting the QR Code

 Go here: https://www.qr-code-generator.com/
-Click the Text option and input "Alarm Stop"
+Click the Text option and input "Stop Alarm"
 Generate code and print it out.

 ## Built With